 /usr/local/sphinx), followed by the current directory you are in when calling index_converter from the shell.

---indexspecifies which index should be converted
+--indexspecifies which table should be converted

 --large-docid- allows to convert documents with ids larger than 2^63 and display a warning, otherwise it will just exit on the large id with an error.
 This option was added as in Manticore 3.x doc ids are signed bigint, while previously they were unsigned

---all- converts all indexes from the config
+--all- converts all tables from the config

 By default Manticore is waiting for your connections on: